R is a statistical programming tool that’s uniquely equipped to handle data, and lots of it.

 Is R a low or high-level language?

-There’s a trade-off here: R offers power, extensibility, and flexibility in droves but the ‘cost’ is a certain level of complexity.
+R offers power, extensibility, and flexibility in droves, but the ‘cost’ when compared to languages like Python is a certain level of complexity.

 The trick is to focus on the essentials first and then to grow your R skills and knowledge as you progress.
 If you’d like to try R programming, check out our free Introduction to R course.